hemanthsoma/Project1/README.md

 - Which English wikipedia article got the most traffic on January 20, 2021?
 - What English wikipedia article has the largest fraction of its readers follow an internal link to another wikipedia article?
 - What series of wikipedia articles, starting with Hotel California, keeps the largest fraction of its readers clicking on internal links.
+- Find an example of an English wikipedia article that is relatively more popular in the Americas than elsewhere.

 # Data taken from